Gayl W. Doster

 During Mr. Floyd's professional career he has held positions of leadership on many state and national committees for music education and wind music performance.
 At present he is a member of the John Philip Sousa Foundation Board of Directors, Chairman of the American Bandmasters Association Educational Projects Committee, an ex-officio member of the Texas Music Educator's Association Executive Board and serves as chair of the College Band Directors National Association Music Education Committee.
 He served as National Secretary of CBDNA from 1979 to 2007 and has played an active leadership role in the implementation of that organization's many projects and services for over three decades.

-Vice President and General Manager – Band & Orchestral Division - Yamaha Corporation of America
+Corporate Vice President of Yamaha Corporation of America and Division Manager of the Band & Orchestral Division

 Garth Gilman currently serves as the General Manager for the Band & Orchestral division at Yamaha Corporation of America in Buena Park, California and as the Vice President of Yamaha Artist Services, Inc. in New York, NY.
 Garth’s current responsibilities include: planning, resource management, communication, staffing, funds management, business strategy formation and functional analysis.